 Try the board

-Here is a working preview of the template, no signup or sign in required.
-Drag tasks between columns to see how the workflow moves from stage to stage.
+Here is a working preview of the template, no signup required.
+Drag cards between columns to see how the workflow moves.

 Drag cards between columns or add your own